sacheendra/appbase-apidoc/README.md

 ### Appbase.rename()

-Allows renaming of namespaces, object primary keys and moving an object to a different namespace.
+Allows renaming of namespaces, vertex primary keys and moving a vertex to a different namespace.

 #### Usage